vmware-tanzu/velero-plugin-for-vsphere/docs/guest.md

 * Restore of a Backup created in Guest Cluster to a Supervisor Cluster is not supported.

 ### CloneFromSnapshots

-For restore from each volume snapshot, a CloneFromSnapshot CR will be created in the same namespace as the PVC that is originally snapshotted.
+To restore from each volume snapshot, a ``CloneFromSnapshot`` Custom Resource (CR) will be created in the same namespace as the PVC that is originally snapshotted.
 We can get all CloneFromSnapshots in PVC namespace by running the following command.

 ```bash
 kubectl -n <pvc namespace> get clonefromsnapshot
 ```

-Here is an example CloneFromSnapshot CR in YAML.
+Here is an example ```CloneFromSnapshot``` CR in YAML.

 ```bash
 apiVersion: backupdriver.cnsdp.vmware.com/v1alpha1
 kind: CloneFromSnapshot